freenas/freenas-docs/userguide/tn_initial.rst

 configuring it from the BIOS if needed.
 The same settings can be configured using the instructions in :ref:`IPMI`.

-.. warning:: The %brand% X-Series Unified Storage Array uses different methods for out-of-band management.
-Refer to the specific X-Series :ref:`out-of-band management instructions <Discover Out-of-Band Management IP Address>`
+.. note:: The %brand% X-Series Unified Storage Array uses different methods for out-of-band management.
+Refer to the X-Series :ref:`out-of-band management instructions <Discover Out-of-Band Management IP Address>`